Jvanrhijn/Jvanrhijn.github.io/_posts/2018-2-17-qmc-primer.md

 > where the inequality is satisfied only if \(psi_T = \psi_1\).

 This theorem is called the variational principle.
-So while we can't find \(\psi_1\) directly, we can make an educated guess, and compute the above quantity.
-We can then attempt to improve our guess, and see if we reduced the value of \(\langle H \rangle\) for this new \(\psi_T\).
+So while we can't find $\psi_1$ directly, we can make an educated guess, and compute the above quantity.
+We can then attempt to improve our guess, and see if we reduced the value of $\langle H \rangle$ for this new $\psi_T$.
 Then we can continue this process until we see no improvements, and declare our trial function locally optimal.

-This is a lot better: instead of solving a \(3N_e\)-dimensional PDE, we just have to compute two \(3N_e\)-dimensional integrals iteratively.
+This is a lot better: instead of solving a $3N_e$-dimensional PDE, we just have to compute two $3N_e$-dimensional integrals iteratively.
 Unfortunately, this is still plagued by the same problem of dimensionality: if we use a grid-based numerical integraion algorithm, like Simpson's rule, the accuracy falls off with the number of dimensions in - again - an exponential fashion.
 Luckily, there exist methods for computing high-dimensional integrals whose accuracy does not depend on the number of dimenions: Monte Carlo integration.